Medications and Drugs

 What is the most important information I should know about beclomethasone inhalation (Qvar)?

-Contact your doctor if your asthma symptoms do not improve after using beclomethasone inhalation for 2 weeks.
+Contact your doctor if your asthma symptoms do not improve after using beclomethasone for 2 weeks.

 Seek medical attention if you think any of your asthma medications are not working as well as usual.
 An increased need for medication could be an early sign of a serious asthma attack.
 Your dosage needs may also change if you have surgery, are ill, are under stress, or have recently had an asthma attack.

-If you were switched from an oral (taken by mouth) steroid to beclomethasone inhalation, you may need to go back to taking the oral medicine if you are under stress or have an asthma attack or other medical emergency.
-Carry an identification card or wear a medical alert ID to let others know that you may need an oral steroid in an emergency.
+If you switched to beclomethasone inhalation from an oral (taken by mouth) steroid, you may need to restart the oral medicine if you are under stress or have an asthma attack or other medical emergency.
+Wear a medical alert tag or carry an ID card stating that you may need an oral steroid in an emergency.

 Report Problems to the Food and Drug Administration